The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Literature Review

-The concept, \textit{Reliability}, stands for the probability that the system functioning correctly under certain operation conditions over a specific period of time \citep{villemeur1992reliability, ahmad2017reliability}.
+The concept, \textit{reliability}, stands for the probability that the system functioning correctly under certain operation conditions over a specific period of time \citep{villemeur1992reliability, ahmad2017reliability}.
+The intellectual roots and evolution of reliability engineering as a discipline have been well documented \citep{saleh_highlights_2006}, and the methods for system reliability optimization have advanced considerably over several decades \citep{coit_evolution_2019}.
+Understanding the financial implications of reliability is also important, as the net present value framework illustrates how system reliability directly impacts revenue generation capability and investment decisions \citep{saleh_reliability_2006}.
 The reliability of aviation communication system has been investigated by either the RCP concept by ICAO for manned commercial aviation, or the Required Link Performance (RLP) by the Joint Authorities for Rulemaking of Unmanned Systems (JARUS).
-RCP and RLP identical key metrics to quantify the reliability of communication systems, transaction time, availability, continuity, and integrity.
+RCP and RLP have identical key metrics to quantify the reliability of communication systems as, transaction time, availability, continuity, and integrity.
 Similar metrics has also been used in measuring reliability of satellite-based Differential Global Positioning System (DGPS) for maritime navigation \citep{moore2002maritime} and other navigation application domains.
 The detailed explanations and mathematical derivations is given in \Cref{sec: rcp}, along with our newly proposed metric, \textit{communicability}, to consider the first three key metrics together.
-For consistency of terminologies, we use RCP to represent RLP throughout this paper.
+For consistency of terminologies, we use RCP instead of RLP throughout this paper.